5/5 (3)

 Vienna City Center to Vienna Airport

-There are a number of convenient and inexpensive ways to get from Vienna City Center to the Vienna Airport (about 15 miles away).
-Depending on which hotel you stay in and at what time your flight is, one option may be better than another.
+There are a number of convenient and inexpensive ways to get from Vienna City Center to Vienna Airport (about 15 miles away).
+Depending on which hotel you stay in and what time your flight is, one option may be better than another.
 All hotels used in Vienna are happy to provide detailed information.
 Taxis are also available.

 Vienna City Center to Munich Airport